 SOUNDSHAPER is a free control interface for the CDP sound transformation software, with an emphasis on speed and ease of use.
-CDP is a suite of over 430 command-line processes for creating, altering and manipulating sounds to make music.
-Soundshaper 4.4 (PC only) fully supports the latest CDP Release 7.
+CDP is a suite of around 500 command-line processes for creating, altering and manipulating sounds to make music.

 Soundshaper provides quick and easy access to CDP processes and parameters and assembles scripts which run CDP in the background.
 Soundshaper saves CDP output to temporary files, which you can save at any stage.
 Parameter values can be adjusted at any point, even after further processes have been run.
 Soundshaper's auto-conversion makes it possible to move seamlessly from one process to another while the program handles the different CDP file types.